rpcapd(8) man page

 Rpcapd can run in two modes: passive mode (default) and active mode.

 In passive mode, the client (e.g., a network sniffer) connects to rpcapd.
-It then sends hem the appropriate commands to start the capture.
+The client then sends the appropriate commands to rpcapd to start the capture.

 In active mode, rpcapd tries to establish a connection toward the client (e.g., a network sniffer).
 The client then sends the appropriate commands to rpcapd to start the capture.